FAQs

 Do community college courses satisfy the UC Davis sociology major requirements?

-A list of equivalent coursework at California Community Colleges can be found on ASSIST (Articulation System Stimulating Interinstitutional Student Transfer).
-Courses that are listed in ASSIST will count toward major requirements because the Department of Sociology has already reviewed them for equivalency.
+A list of equivalent coursework at California Community Colleges can be found on ASSIST.
+Courses that are listed in ASSIST will count toward major requirements since the Department of Sociology has already reviewed them for equivalency.

 Courses taken at a non-California Community College will need to be reviewed.
 This includes courses taken at other UC’s or other four-year institutions.